apbendi/bitsyspec/BITSY.md

 # Bitsy

-Bitsy is a programming language designed to be easy to implement.
 Bitsy aims to be the best language to target when building your first compiler or interpreter.
+It is a resource for programmers learning about language implementation.

 A secondary goal of Bitsy is to look familiar to most imperative programmers.
-In contrast to other languages often used to teach language implementation, such as [BF](https://en.wikipedia.org/wiki/Brainfuck) or [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), Bitsy is comparable at first glance to "typical" programming languages.
+In contrast to other languages often used to teach language implementation, such as [BF](https://en.wikipedia.org/wiki/Brainfuck) or [Lisp](https://en.wikipedia.org/wiki/Lisp_(programming_language)), Bitsy is comparable, at first glance, to "typical" programming languages.

-A non-goal of Bitsy is to be useful in itself as a language.
+A non-goal of Bitsy is to be useful itself as a language.
 It is only just possible to write a few useful programs in Bitsy, such as calculating factorials or prime numbers.
 Bitsy qua Bitsy *might* be useful as teaching tool if used as an early introduction to programming for new students, such as